Wynnum West - Hemmant

 Wynnum West - Hemmant's population is slightly younger than the national pattern

-Wynnum West - Hemmant has a median age of 38 years, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The age group of 75-84 years is strongly represented at 6.7%, compared to Greater Brisbane.
-Meanwhile, the 25-34 age cohort is less prevalent at 12.2%.
-Since 2021, the 75-84 age group has grown from 5.5% to 6.7% of the population, while the 25-34 cohort has decreased from 13.6% to 12.2%.
-By 2041, demographic projections indicate significant shifts in Wynnum West - Hemmant's age structure.
-Notably, the 75-84 group is expected to grow by 52%, increasing from 1,134 people to 1,719.
-The aging population trend is evident, with those aged 65 and above comprising 60% of projected growth.
-Conversely, the age groups of 5-14 years and 0-4 years are predicted to experience population declines.
+Wynnum West - Hemmant has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
+The 75-84 age group makes up 6.7% of the population in Wynnum West - Hemmant, compared to Greater Brisbane.
+Meanwhile, the 25-34 age group is less prevalent at 12.2%.
+From 2021 to present, the 75-84 age group has increased from 5.5% to 6.7%, while the 25-34 cohort has decreased from 13.6% to 12.2%.
+By 2041, demographic projections show significant shifts in Wynnum West - Hemmant's age structure.
+The 75-84 group is projected to grow by 52%, adding 584 people and reaching a total of 1,719 from the current figure of 1,134.
+This growth is part of an overall aging population trend, with those aged 65 and above comprising 60% of the projected growth.
+Conversely, the 5-14 and 0-4 age groups are expected to experience population declines.

 Frequently Asked Questions - Age